Short Term Sick Leave Overview for Supervisors

 Maintain a positive outlook and create opportunities to discuss supporting them in their recovery.
-Avoid an “all-or-nothing” approach by inviting the employee to comment on what they are capable of doing.
+Avoid an “all-or-nothing” approach by inviting the employee to comment on what they're capable of doing.
 Encourage them to return to work by finding modified work options that suit their recovery needs.

-- Determine how much time they will be away from work
+- Determine how much time they'll be away from work.

-You are responsible for managing routine cases, which typically means you have
+You're responsible for managing routine cases, which typically means you have:

 Length of Leave

 Sick leave is considered to be one continuous leave if the employee has been off for the same illness/injury without returning to work for 15 consecutive scheduled workdays before taking another day for the same illness or injury.